Posts Tagged Barrick Gold

 The question in raised then, where is a good place to put your money.
 I’ve long been a fan of Barrick, but today it’s trading in the $35 range which I consider an absolute screaming by for this stock.
 How much of a buy you ask?
 Well, let’s just say that my brother (who’s profited from my stock advice in prior years) and I are taking investing in some call options on the stock.
 To best explain why, let’s look at a chart of Barrick versus the price of gold.

 See how the share price of Barrick gold has been sharply declining despite the continued strength in the price of gold?
-Read the rest of this entry »
+Continue reading Taking Stock of the Stock Market

 Reviewing my Predictions from Last Year